-How important are extracurricular activities for getting into college?
-The answer is two-fold: extracurriculars don’t matter at all, and yet they are all-important.
+So how important are these extracurriculars on your college applications?
+The answer is two-fold: extracurriculars aren’t the end all be all, and yet they’re also all-important.
 If you don’t have good grades and test scores, extracurricular activities will get you nowhere.
 Don’t fool yourself into thinking your great résumé will make up for a bad GPA.
 If you’re getting straight C’s and D’s, no amount of community service will make up for that in the eyes of a college admission officer.
 No matter what, your grades and test scores will be the bottom line for getting into college, so don’t blow off your work.

 Now, having said that, if all you do in high school is get good grades and test scores, some admission officers will be likely to think, “Well, that’s a little boring.”
 You’re obviously working hard to do well in school—but that’s not the only thing you care about, right?
 (Right?!)
 Though it may seem paradoxical, good grades alone will not get you into college either—although they’re definitely much better than bad grades.
 This is where the extracurriculars actually are important.
-If you have good grades and test scores, and you can point to one of those stunning accomplishments mentioned before, you are going to get into virtually whatever college you want.
-And probably get a scholarship or two, to be honest.
+If you have good grades and test scores, and you can point to one of those stunning accomplishments mentioned before, you’re going to get into virtually whatever college you want.
+And maybe even get a scholarship or two for your extracurriculars.
 Even if you don’t have your own personal trophy room, having a good extracurricular résumé is the piece of the college admission puzzle that, when combined with good grades and test scores, will give you a good chance at getting into just about any college.
-It lets college admission officers make a connection with you as a real person who could be going to their college next year, and hopefully doing more of the same cool extracurriculars on campus.
+It lets college admission officers make a connection with you as a real person who could be going to their college next year.

 After having provided a run-down of the admission benefits of extracurricular activities, I’ll leave you with one last tip.
 Extracurriculars are fun!
-How often in high school do you get to do exactly what you like, with people you like?
+How often in high school do you get to do exactly what you like with people you like?
 And on top of that, extracurriculars help you get into college.
-So don’t be too worried about the college admission aspect; get out there and have some fun!
+So don’t be too worried about the college admission aspect; get out there and do what you love and have some fun!